 Today, Google penalizes websites for posting a lot of low-quality content, regardless of length.
 The algorithm can now separate the good from the bad, rewarding legitimate sites and punishing scammy ones.
 While word length says nothing about an article’s quality, studies have shown that long-form content attracts more traffic than short articles.
 Write useful, long pieces, and you’ll be fine.

-While good SEO practices will help your page rank higher, always remember that it’s not the be-all and end-all of things.
+While good SEO practices will help your page rank higher on Google, always remember that it’s not the be-all and end-all of things.
 Focus on developing your niche, whether you’re a lifestyle blog, an online flower shop, or a professional looking to expand your reach.
 Google’s algorithm rewards developed websites with a clear sense of identity.